-Musicians in Residence Projects: working with small groups of children and young people to build personal, social and musical skills through creative musical activities.
-We also launched a new training element "Musical Champions" for school staff.
+Musicians in Residence Projects: working with small groups of children and young people to build personal, social and musical skills through creative musical activities, underpinned by training for school staff and LMN musicians.

-Family workshops and hospital sessions: participatory workshops for young disabled people and/or young hospital patients and their families, enjoying informal music-making together.
+Family workshops and hospital sessions: participatory workshops for disabled children and young people and/or young hospital patients and their families, enjoying informal music-making together.